jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 there is more other optimizing strategy, but we won't discuss in this article.

 ### Gradient Descent
-Essence of gradient is derivative, it points to the fastest growth direction at current position(steepest uphill),
+The essence of a gradient is the derivative, it points to the fastest growth direction at current position(steepest uphill),
 In order to make it easier to understand the mathematic theory, I will simplify the predict function $\hat{y}_i$ into a single-feature function.

-> Here we let $b = 0$ is just only to help us to discuss the theory, in practice, you won't even seen this kind of ideal situation.
+> Here we let $b = 0$ is just only to help us to discuss the theory, in practice, you won't even see this kind of ideal situation.
 > If $b != 0$ will let the gradient descent function become a dual-feature, that would make this section much more complicated, so I will skip this part here.

 $$